About this investment trust

 The figures shown relate to past performance.
 Past Performance is not a reliable indicator of current or future results.

-The Company’s NAV fell -4.4% in May, outperforming the benchmark, MSCI Emerging Markets Latin America Index, which returned -4.7% on a net basis over the same period.
+The Company’s NAV fell -3.6% in September, underperforming the benchmark, MSCI Emerging Markets Latin America Index, which returned -1.9% on a net basis over the same period.
 All performance figures are in sterling terms with dividends reinvested.1

-At the portfolio level, our exposure to precious metals stocks in Mexico and Ecuador continue to be the key positive contributors to performance.
-On the other hand, having no exposure to Peru hurt performance over the month.
-So did our stock picking in Chile.
+At the portfolio level, an off-benchmark exposure to engineering solutions provider Seatrium, and security selection in Chile, were the key positive contributors to performance.
+On the other hand, stock picking in Brazil and Mexico hurt us over the month.

-Brazil is the largest portfolio overweight as of May end.
-Mexico is our second largest overweight.
-On the other hand, we remain underweight in Peru due to its political and economic uncertainty.
-The second largest portfolio underweight is Chile.
+Mexico is the largest portfolio overweight as at the end of September.
+Multi-country appears as our second largest overweight due to an off-benchmark holding in engineering solutions provider, Seatrium.
+On the other hand, the largest underweight is Panama.
+The second largest portfolio underweight is Peru due to its political and economic uncertainty.

 Outlook

 We remain positive on the outlook for the Mexican economy as it is a key beneficiary of the friend-shoring of global supply chains.
 Mexico remains defensive as both fiscal and the current accounts are in order.
-The outcome of the presidential elections in early June has created a lot of volatility for Mexican financial assets, with the peso depreciating significantly.
-Investors are concerned that the landslide win of president-elect Sheinbaum and the Morena party will result in reduced checks and balances for the government and potentially detrimental judicial reforms.
+The outcome of the presidential elections in early June has created a lot of volatility for Mexican financial assets, with the Peso depreciating significantly.
+Investors are concerned that the landslide win of president-elect Sheinbaum and the Morena party will result in reduced checks and balances for the government.
+The passing of the controversial judicial reform in early September is a good example of this.
+We are certainly concerned about the implications of the reform for judicial independence.
 We have visited Mexico in the week after the election to meet with investors, business owners and political advisors.
 Our conclusion from that trip is that we believe the government will remain relatively pragmatic and fiscally prudent, as it has been during AMLO’s term.
 We have therefore used the market correction to add to certain positions.

 Any opinions or forecasts represent an assessment of the market environment at a specific time and are not intended to be a forecast of future events or a guarantee of future results.